How do I find the zoning designation of my property?

-Fence Permits are only required if the fences are adjacent to a thoroughfare or collector roadway, or for fences exceeding eight feet (8’) in height.
-More information about fences can be found in Section 7.2.7 or the Town’s LDO.
+Fence Permits are required if the fences are adjacent to a thoroughfare or collector roadway, or for fences exceeding eight feet (8’) in height.
+Use the streets ownership map to determine if your home is on a thoroughfare or collector.

 Who do I contact if I have flooding concerns?